 In addition to hoodies and jackets, we always ask that you take a moment to write to your Sponsor Student and include a family photo as well.
-We know life is busy this time of the year, and you might be wondering, “What difference does this even make to these kids?”
+We know life is busy this time of the year.
+You might be wondering, “What difference does this make to these kids?”

-Below you can read a heartwarming story that happened this past Summer as we witnessed one of our Sponsors get to go on a home visit to her Sponsor Student’s house where the family revealed just how much they treasure each and every gift.
-We have also included a section that includes some great letter writing prompts for you to get you started on writing that note to your student.
+Below, you can read a heartwarming story that happened this past summer as we witnessed one of our Sponsors get to go on a home visit to her Sponsor Student’s house.
+The family revealed how much they treasure each gift.
+We have included a section with some great letter writing prompts for you to get you started on writing that note to your student.

-Rest-assured.
-It matters.
+Rest-assured that it matters.
 It all matters.
-And it matters very much.
+It matters very much!

-With Love & Anticipation of a Blessed Year to Come,
+With Love and Anticipation of a Blessed Year to Come,

 Brad & Stacy Segebarth

-This past Summer, one of our team members, Katherine Spencer stepped into the home of her Sponsor Student.
-Her Student’s sweet mother was eager to greet us as we poured into their one room home.
-She proudly served us Buna — a coffee ceremony consisting of roasting the coffee beans and making the coffee in the presence of guests while sharing stories and visiting.
-The coffee is then served with popcorn and is a time honored tradition in Ethiopia.
+She proudly served us Buna, a coffee ceremony consisting of roasting coffee beans and making coffee in the presence of guests while sharing stories and visiting.
+The coffee is then served with popcorn and is a time-honored tradition in Ethiopia.

 As we sat and enjoyed our Buna, Katherine’s Sponsor Student, Nahome, went to the center of the room and pulled out a decorated box.
-You could tell by the way he and his brother were excitedly speaking about this box and how proudly they were carrying it, there was something of great value and worth to them inside — and they were eager to share it with us.
+You could tell by the way he and his brother were excitedly speaking about this box and how proudly they were carrying it, there was something of great value to them inside.
+They were eager to share it with us.

 We know that this time of the year is busy.
-But we really wanted to encourage you that taking the time to print out a few photos & put them in an album really does make a difference not only to your Sponsor Student, but to their family as well.
-It shows them that they are seen, known, loved, and that they matter to you.
+We really wanted to encourage you that taking the time to print out a few photos and putting them in an album makes a difference not only to your Sponsor Student, but to their family as well.
+It shows them that they are seen, known, loved, and matter to you.

-So, if you are tempted to take a pass on doing this activity — don’t.
-Think of sweet Nahome and his treasure and take a few minutes out of your schedule to create a treasure for YOUR Sponsor Student.
+So, if you are tempted to pass on this activity, don’t.
+Think of sweet Nahome and his treasure.
+Take a few minutes out of your schedule to create a treasure for YOUR Sponsor Student.
+It matters.

 Letter-Writing Prompts About Your Childhood